What? Influencers are proven to be a huge growth asset for many businesses, but do you really need them?

 Introducing the new explosive market of… Social Media Influencers!

-However, working with influencers isn’t as simple as walking up the Tom Brady and asking him to wear your business’s t-shirt at the next Super Bowl.
+However, working with influencers isn’t as simple as walking up to Tom Brady and asking him to wear your business’s t-shirt at the next Super Bowl.

 You have to find the right influencers for your business and your brand.